 “Both scientists and designers love the fact that they can let the device do all the culturing and sensing,” says Telhan, “while they can observe the organisms grow from their phones.”

-Launched in early October, and with a patent pending, the reactor, now in several beta tests throughout the Philadelphia region, is available for pre-order for just less than $2,000, and will be manufactured early next year for a mid-2019 delivery.
+Launched in early October, and with a patent pending, the reactor, now in several beta tests throughout the Philadelphia region, is available for pre-order, and will be manufactured early next year for a mid-2019 delivery.

 Telhan and Hogan are also producing various kits that can accompany the reactors.
 Similar to meal kit service Blue Apron, Hogan muses, “the microbial designer kits provide the raw ingredients, you learn how to assemble them, do some applications with them, which we show you how to do, then you’re off to the races, ordering from the pantry and mixing and matching and exploring.”

 Telhan and Hogan also offer a community to customers where they can participate in showcasing designs and collaborating with other scientists and designers who share similar interests or the same problem-solving goals.

 “Initially, buyers will be those who are professionals who are selling something to customers that need to do it better, faster, and have better quality control,” Hogan says.
 But, down the road, Telhan notes the reactor’s big-time potential of being in every design studio, every hospital, and even every kitchen.